isaac-sim/OmniIsaacGymEnvs/docs/transfering_policies_from_isaac_gym.md

 <img src="./media/JointAPI.png" width="500"/>

+### Differences in APIs

+APIs for accessing physics states in Isaac Sim require the creation of an ArticulationView or RigidPrimView object.
+Multiple view objects can be initialized for different articulations or bodies in the scene by defining a regex expression that matches the paths of the desired objects.
+This approach eliminates the need of retrieving body handles to slice states for specific bodies in the scene.

+We have also removed `acquire` and `refresh` APIs in Isaac Sim.
+Physics states can be directly applied or retrieved by using `set`/`get` APIs defined for the views.
+New APIs provided in Isaac Sim no longer require explicit wrapping and un-wrapping of underlying buffers.
+APIs can now work with tensors directly for reading and writing data.
+Most APIs in Isaac Sim also provide the option to specify an `indices` parameter, which can be used when reading or writing data for a subset of environments.
+Note that when setting states with the `indices` parameter, the shape of the states buffer should match with the dimension of the `indices` list.

+Note some naming differences between APIs in Isaac Gym Preview Release and Isaac Sim.
+Most `dof` related APIs have been named to `joint` in Isaac Sim. `root_states` is now separated into different APIs for `world_poses` and `velocities`.
+Similary, `dof_states` are retrieved individually in Isaac Sim as `joint_positions` and `joint_velocities`.
+APIs in Isaac Sim also no longer follow the explicit `_tensors` or `_tensor_indexed` suffixes in naming.
+Indexed versions of APIs now happen implicitly through the optional `indices` parameter.

+As part of our API improvements, we are defining a new set of contact APIs that aim to provide more useful details on contacts and collisions.
+This will be a replacement of `net_contact_force` in the Isaac Gym Preview Release and will be available in the next release of Isaac Sim.
+For now, Isaac Sim does not provide a tensorized API for collecting contacts.

 ### Task Configuration Files

 There are a few modifications that need to be made to an existing Isaac Gym Preview Release